nimiq/tutorial/src/content/tutorial/6-gasless-transfers/7-usdc-permit/content.md

   transferAmount, // amount
   RECEIVER_ADDRESS, // target
   feeAmount, // fee
-  deadline, // deadline ⚠️ New parameter
-  r, // sigR
-  s, // sigS
-  v, // sigV
+  approvalAmount, // value (approval amount, not deadline) r, // sigR s, // sigS v, // sigV
 ])
 ```

 `transferWithPermit` consumes the permit signature directly.
-Compare this to the USDT version: instead of passing an encoded `approve()` call, you now hand the relay the raw signature components plus a deadline.
+Compare this to the USDT version: instead of passing an encoded `approve()` call, you now hand the relay the raw signature components.
+The 5th parameter is the approval `value` (how much the contract can spend), not the permit deadline.

-If you changed the `deadline` value when signing the permit, make sure the same variable is used here.
-Hardcoding `MaxUint256` in one place and not the other invalidates the signature.
+If you changed the permit `value` when signing, make sure the same amount is passed to `transferWithPermit`.
+The deadline from the permit signature is used internally by the token contract.

 ---